zaimabdullah/laravel-social-media-website/README.md

 - MySQL: The database management system for storing user, group, and post data.
 - Telescope: A debugging tool for monitoring queries, requests, and overall application performance.
 - OpenAI API: Integrated (though inactive) for generating post content based on user prompts.
-- Dark Mode: Implemented using CSS and JavaScript for enhanced user experience in low-light settings.

 ## Learning Laravel